-NYSE LISTING.....
+NYSE LISTING......
+We intend to list the Preferred Stock on the

-We intend to list the Preferred Stock on the New York Stock Exchange (the "NYSE").
+New York Stock Exchange (the "NYSE") under the symbol "SLM PrA".
 If so approved, we expect that trading on the NYSE will commence 30 days after the initial delivery of the Preferred Stock.